Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 • High-salinity wastewater (e.g., NaCl, Na₂SO₄, NH₄Cl)

-• Chemical process mother liquors and by-product salts
+• Chemical mother liquors and by-product salts

 • Pharmaceutical intermediate crystallization solutions